St. Mary's Church (Dedham, Massachusetts): Modern history

 In the 1960s, St. Mary's remained one of the largest parishes in the archdiocese.
-As it was too much work for one pastor and three assistant priests, a second parish was established for the Riverdale neighborhood, St. Susana's, in 1962.
+As it was too much work for one pastor and three assistant priests, a second parish was established for the Riverdale neighborhood, St. Susanna's, in 1962.
 As the school was also growing, a new convent was constructed in 1964.

 The number of people attending Mass each week began to drop off rather dramatically in the early 1990s.
 In 1989, the average weekly attendance was 2,843 people.
 By 1995, however, it dropped to just 1,030.
 The following year, 1996, Father (later bishop) John Anthony Dooher and Father Chris Hickey arrived at St. Mary's within weeks of each other.
 Mass attendance increased by 50% that year alone, and in 1997 it was over 2,500.
 In September 1997, Hickey and youth minister Seán Flynn began a Life Teen program to minister to high school students.